honeycombio/honeycomb-opentelemetry-dotnet/examples/aspnetcore/README.md

 ### Example

-See [Startup.cs](Startup.cs) for example of how to the `UseHoneycom` function is called and [WeatherForecastController](Controllers/WeatherForecastController.cs) for an example.
+See [Startup.cs](Startup.cs) for an example of how the `UseHoneycomb` method is called and [WeatherForecastController](Controllers/WeatherForecastController.cs) for an example.